Cost of Owning a Bloodhound

 Owning a Bloodhound is a significant financial commitment over their 10-12 yrs lifespan.
 Large breeds are more expensive across the board — more food, higher medication doses, bigger beds, and costlier surgeries.

-With a typical weight of 80-110 lbs and lifespan of 10-12 yrs, the Bloodhound requires thoughtful care tailored to their specific breed characteristics.
+Plan for 80-110 lbs of dog and 10-12 yrs of life with a Bloodhound — and plan for an ownership experience that rewards knowing the breed rather than treating it as generic.
 The Bloodhound's moderate shedding coat and moderate activity requirements tell only part of the story — their hound heritage shapes everything from trainability to health risks.

 First-Year Expenses